Federal 3X

 Federal 3X is the twelfth mixtape by American rapper Moneybagg Yo.
-It was released on August 11, 2017, by Collective Music Group, Bread Gang Entertainment, N-Less Entertainment and Interscope Records, serving as his first commercial release with Interscope.
+It was released on August 11, 2017, by Collective Music Group, Bread Gang Entertainment, N-Less Entertainment, and Interscope Records, serving as his first commercial release with Interscope.

-This mixtape serves as the third installment from his Federal series.
+This mixtape serves as the third installment in his Federal series.

 Commercial performance

 Federal 3X debuted at number five on the US Billboard 200 chart, earning 30,000 album-equivalent units (with 14,000 in pure album sales) in its first week.
 This became Moneybagg Yo's first US top-ten album.